◆Please check the website of each gallery for the latest information on the exhibition.

 Gallery's Site

-She earned her master's degree in a textile course at Kyoto city University of the Arts.
+She earned her master's degree in a sculpture course at Kyoto city University of the Arts.

 155-7 Ebisu-cho, HIgashiyama-ku Kyoto Japan 605-0033 Tel:090-9697-3786 Closed: Monday